slatedb/slatedb/rfcs/0004-range-queries.md

 ## Implementation

 A scan must iterate every table which may have keys within the query range.
-This includes the active WAL, memtables waiting to be flushed, and L0/SR tables which may need to be loaded from object storage.
+This includes tables in memory which which have not been flushed and L0/SR tables which may need to be loaded from object storage.
 Internally, we will rely on iterators which sort and merge these tables.
 The latest records will have precedence following the same rules that a normal `get` query follows.

 The existing `MergeIterator` used for compaction provides much of the necessary foundation to unify multiple iterators.
 Additionally, `MemTableIterator` and